conan-io/conan-io.github.io/_posts/2021-02-10-Dependencies-Visual-Studio-C++-property-files.markdown

 </ImportGroup>
 ```

-Once we have this setup, adding a new dependency to the project is simple, adding a new xxxx.props file and importing it under the same “Dependencies” section in our .vcproj, in one single line.
+Once we have this setup, adding a new dependency to the project is simple, adding a new xxxx.props file and importing it under the same "Dependencies" section in our .vcxproj, in one single line.

 # Managing multi-configuration: Release, Debug